sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 Your organization makes a prepaid investment in cloud credits for the contract duration with an annual commitment to consume SAP BTP services.

-If you wish to benefit from the latest innovations from SAP, you wish to shift to a BTPEA license please reach out to your SAP Account Executive for more information.
+If you wish to benefit from SAP's latest innovations and shift to a BTPEA license, please reach out to your SAP Account Executive for more information.

 Also, please refer to the common FAQ on the new pricing model towards the bottom.